tvolkert/chicago/README.md

 # Chicago widget library

 The Chicago widget set is a retro 32-bit desktop design language for Flutter.
-It was discussed in the "Building a desktop design language with Flutter" session in Google I/O 2021.
+It was discussed in the [Building a desktop design language with Flutter][] session in Google I/O 2021.

+[Building a desktop design language with Flutter]: https://www.youtube.com/watch?v=z6PpxO7R0gM

 ## Disclaimer